Converting Pounds to Gallons: A full breakdown with Calculator Functionality

 Volume (V) = Mass (m) / Density (ρ)

 In this case, the mass is given in pounds (lb), and we want to find the volume in gallons (gal).
-Therefore, we need the density in lb/gal.
+Which means, we need the density in lb/gal.

 The "Lb to Gallon Calculator" Concept: A Step-by-Step Approach